JUMPSuite/JUMP/README.md

+## Introduction
+JUMP (JUmbo Mass spectrometry-based Proteomics tool) is a software suite for processing mass spectrometry-based proteomics data including peptide/protein identification, filtering of identified peptide-spectrum matches (PSMs), quantification of peptides/proteins and so forth.

 ## Basic installation
 A basic install is sufficient for multicore laptops, desktops, workstations and servers.
 For a basic install, use the `bootstrap.sh`